 The senior director of academic excellence started his tenure at ACE back in 2007 as a contractor, officially coming on board full-time in April 2008.
 He was one of three contractors the college hired to travel around Chicago, gathering internship paperwork from students in the educational leadership program and coding them for grading.

-Ken: Just from a geographic standpoint–where now we’re in 49 states and 50 different countries–back then we were only operating in two regions: in Chicago and the northern suburbs.
+American College of Education: How have you seen the college evolve since you first started back in the early 2000s?Ken Jandes (KJ): Just from a geographic standpoint – where now we’re in 49 states and 50 different countries – back then we were only operating in two regions: in Chicago and the northern suburbs.

 When I joined, we had just graduated the first 24 students in the educational leadership program, and every one of those graduates got administrative positions in the Chicago Public School systems, and that word spread like wildfire throughout CPS.
 In July of 2007, we had 250 students enroll in that same program.
 Then, in August, just six weeks later, we had another 250 students enroll.
 So we went from 24 students in the EL program to 500 students in the EL program in just two and a half months, three months of time.